San Antonio, Florida: History

 The "Town of San Antonio" was officially incorporated as a municipality on August 7, 1891.

 In June 1889, the Benedictines established the monastery of St. Leo and St. Leo College on Dunne's former homestead and farm land, later incorporating the area as part of a separate town, St. Leo, Florida.
 Earlier that year five Benedictine sisters established Holy Name Convent in the center of San Antonio.
 The nuns had come to teach at two local schools (St. Anthony School and St. Joseph School), as well as to establish Holy Name Academy.
 The sisters had the convent and the academy physically moved by oxen to a 40-acre parcel in St. Leo overlooking the southwestern shore of Lake Jovita in 1911.
 The nuns remained at St. Anthony School until the end of the 2009–2010 academic year.

 At the time of its founding San Antonio was located in the southern third of Hernando County, as Pasco County was not created until June 1887.
 The Orange Belt Railway first began service to San Antonio in November 1887.

 On June 2, 1926, the city officially changed its name to the "City of Lake Jovita" in an attempt to capitalize on the Florida Land Boom.
 The city also changed many of its street names, replacing explicitly Catholic names with secular ones.
 On May 23, 1931, the city changed its name back to the "City of San Antonio"; but the secularized street names remained.

 Geography

-The approximate coordinates for the City of San Antonio is located at (28.336649, −82.275011).

 According to the United States Census Bureau, the village has a total area of 1.2 sqmi, all land.

 San Antonio has a rolling topography with elevations varying from a low of 110 feet on the western edge of the city to as high as 183 feet on a hill overlooking Lake Jovita on the eastern edge of town.